-A while back I wrote about an experience from my early coaching days.
-I had to use one of my two middles as a setter.
+I once wrote about an early coaching experience when I had to use one of my middles as a setter.
 It worked very well, helping the team I coached win a gold medal.
 Less than a year later I had another situation which required a bit of fancy line-up footwork.

 This time I was coaching a girls’ 16-and-under Juniors team.
 I had three players who could legitimately play middle at the team’s competitive level of play.
 I wanted (needed) all three players in there for their net play.
 A couple, though, weren’t all that keen on playing the position.
 Can’t say I blamed them as I always hated playing it myself.
 What I did was come up with a compromise that let me get them all on the court.